lzys/Donacha.in/README.md

 # Donacha.in
-Donations through DAO's
+Donations through DAOs:

-An open source smart contract for Dao’s donations.
+An open source smart contract to manage a DAO’s charitable donations.

-Contract could be integrated with DAO’s so it could share revenues with charities selected by the members.
+Contract could be integrated with a DAO so it could share revenues with charities selected by the members.

-Conversion to fiat and donation to any approved charities around the world
+Conversion to fiat and donation to any approved charities around the world.

 DAO’s token holders would vote if, how much, how often and who to donate to.

-Donacha.in Dao PROPOSAL:
+Donacha.in PROPOSAL to The DAO:

+The DAO is ushering in a revolutionary restructuring of the economy, one based on decrentralisation and transparency.
+Many are hopeful that it'll make the world a more equitable, better place.
+True to this end, having a system where a small portion of investor profits are automatically and directly distributed to some of the world's best causes (as voted on by members of The DAO) seems fitting.

-Adding a multisig address to whitelist - smart contract to accept portion of the reward tokens
+Adding a multisig address to whitelist - smart contract to accept portion of the reward tokens (e.g. 1% of profit).

 Whitelisted address is a smart contract.
-It reciecves funds from reward tokens, converts to fiat (exchanges api) and distributed to mentioned charities (via justgiving api or any other online to offline donations).
+It reciecves funds from reward tokens, converts to fiat (exchanges API) and distributed to chosen charities (e.g. via JustGiving API).

-The rewardtokens for chairty are distibuted annually.
-Dao members would be able to submit a proposal to the Smart contract, to vote\choose 3 charities to donate to.
+The reward tokens for charity are distibuted annually.
+DAO members would be able to submit a proposal to the smart contract, e.g. to vote for 5 causes to donate to in a 30/25/20/15/10 split, from a list made up of entries put forward by DAO members.

-Address is multisig and private keys held by DAO curators and an outside agreed organizations (possibly Donachain Curators)
+Address is multisig and private keys held by DAO curators and an outside agreed organization (possibly Donachain Curators)

 Track donation from blockchain explorer and charity receipt.

+An opt-out clause to give DAO members the option to re-allocate their donations either back to themselves, or somewhere else.
+Would require a simple nominal transaction (i.e. gas only) to be made manually (default is that 1% of profit is donated).
+This is analagous to being able to take ETH out of the DAO - i.e. it minimises downside of proposal (but wouldn't effect membership of The DAO).

 TBD

 Whitelist address has extrabalance account for sporadic donations.

-Further Ideas:
+This can be topped up manually by people wanting to donate more (over and above the 1% default): e.g. a slackbot for donations, to allow individual members to donate easily and seamlessly.

+Ideas for specific causes:

+GiveWell recommended charities (the gold standard for doing the most good) - Against Malaria Foundation (malaria nets), Schistomiasis Control Initiative (deworming), GiveDirecly (unconditional cash transfers).

-Disaster relief through Facebook api for disaster reports
+Disaster relief through Facebook API for disaster reports (unused funds are allocated to other chosen charities at end of year).

-Excluding religious and political charities
+Excluding religious and political charities.

-Direct support (not via charities), for example refugee camps

-Slackbot for donations, to allow individual members to donate easily and seamlessly
+Direct support (not via charities), for example refugee camps, or something analagous to GiveDirectly (unconditional cash transfers to the poorest families in the world).
+Would require widespread use of the Ethereum Computer, and an associated smart phone app (people receiving cash from GiveDirectly currently get M-Pesa by SMS, how long before even the poorest have smartphones?
+Or would it be feasible to link directly to M-Pesa?).

+Reducing Catastrophic/Existential Risk (risk of civilisational collapse, or human extinction) - see http://www.globalchallenges.org/reports/Global-Catastrophic-Risk-Annual-Report-2016.pdf

 RECOURCES